Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/Spark RDD/Distinct Genres/README.md

+# Analytical Query

-# Analytical Query: Find the distinct genres present in the dataset
+### Find the distinct genres present in the dataset

 Run the following code to view output